CIRCL/carl-hauser/SOTA/SOTA.md

 -   Too complex ! *O*(*N*<sup>4</sup>) windows to evaluate, with N = resolution on one axis of the picture

 Heuristics can be used to reduce the expected complexity of the algorithm.
 The picture is reduced in size, with a constant size bounding box, to find objects at different scales.
+These heuristics may miss objects.

 ESS - Efficient Subwindow Search
 --------------------------------

-From ...
+From \[18\] Based on a branch-and-bound algorithm.
+The algorithm does not evaluate all subrectangle of rectangle with a low evaluation of the best chance they have to contain an object.

 #### Pro

--   B

-#### Con

--   W
+-   Sublinear to number of pixels. ( below *O*(*N*) )

 1. Valentino Aluigi.
 2019.
 JavaScript implementation of the Average Hash using HTML5 Canvas.